ayushinav/Porosity.jl/docs/src/tutorials/tune_rp.md

 ps_nt = (; T = T, P = P, T_solidus = T_solidus)
 ```

-We calculate the melt fraction using [`get_melt_fraction`](@ref), and then using the estimated melt fraction, calculate the bulk conductivity using Hashin-Strikman upper bound.
+We calculate the melt fraction using [`get_melt_fraction`](@ref), and then using the estimated melt fraction, calculate the bulk conductivity using Hashin-Shtrikman upper bound.

 ```@example tune_rp
 fn_list = [get_melt_fraction]